Akanksha1212/MyLife-2022/README.md

-# MyLife-2022
+# MyLife@2022 :woman_technologist:
-I'll be logging major events/milestones of my tech journey and career so that I can look back to accomplishments/failures and things I learned later sometime in life.
+I'll be logging major events/milestones of my tech journey and career every year so that I can look back at my accomplishments/failures and things I learned later sometime in life.

 ## Jan 7-9